Hongbin98/DriveFlow/README.md

 ## Usage
 ### Monocular 3D object detection
 ```
+#### stable-diffusion-3-medium
 python KITTI_driveflow.py
 ```
-And you will the output images within the snowy scene, taking just serveral seconds (~5s/img on a single A100) !
+And you will see the output images within the snowy scene, taking just several seconds (~5s/img on a single A100)!

 ### Enhance existing methods
-Now you can simply leverage these generated images to enhance the training process of existing Monocular 3D Object Detectors (e.g., MonoFlex, MonoGround, MonoCD) since we reuse the initial object annotations.
+Now you can leverage these generated images to enhance the training process of existing Monocular 3D Object Detectors (e.g., MonoFlex, MonoGround, MonoCD) since we reuse the initial object annotations.

 ## Citation
 If our DriveFlow method is helpful in your research, please consider citing our paper: